Peumerit

 Peumerit (/fr/; Purid), formerly Peumérit, is a commune in the Finistère department of Brittany in north-western France.
-Covering an area of 19.59 km², it had a population of 903 in 2022.
 Peumerit is characterized by a temperate oceanic climate, with variations in classification highlighting both relatively mild seasonal conditions and high precipitation.

 Geography

-The commune covers 19.59 km², resulting in a population density of approximately 45 inhabitants per square kilometre as of 2020 (compared to 41.2 in 2012–13).
+The commune covers 19.59 km².
 In 2010, the commune was classified as having a typical oceanic climate, based on a study by the CNRS using data from the period 1971–2000.
 In 2020, Météo-France published a typology of metropolitan France's climates in which the commune is described as having an oceanic climate, situated within the climatic region of eastern and southern Brittany, Pays Nantais, and Vendée, characterized by low summer rainfall and good levels of sunshine.
 That same year, the Brittany Environmental Observatory released a climate zoning map of the Brittany region based on 2009 data from Météo-France.
 According to this classification, the commune lies within the Monts d'Arrée zone, marked by cold winters, mild summers, and heavy precipitation.

 Demographics

-As of 2022, Peumerit had a legal population of 903 inhabitants.
-Historical figures show minor fluctuations: 807 residents in 2012, 804 in 2013, and 800 in 2015.
-Based on average annual growth rates between 2016 and 2022, the population is projected to reach 958 by 2025 and 1,037 by 2030, representing a 14.9 % increase from 2022.
+The population as of 2023 was 917.
+Historical figures show some fluctuations: 884 residents in 1968, 663 in 1999, and 807 in 2012.
 According to the 2022 census, 67.69% of the population was between the ages of 15 and 64, 20.02% were under 15 years old, and 12.28% were aged 65 and over.